-Search: Company Name Notes Date Signal Expert Opinion Price CBL-T 2014- 12-30 COMMENT Jerome Hass The only pure play in Canada on asset based lending, a type of lending that the banks tend to shy away from Essentially more distressed borrowers, so in this environment investors are concerned about what their loan book is like.
+STW eet#finance and Sign Company Name Symbol Notes Date Signal Expert Opinion Price ¢BL-T. 2014- 12-30 COMMENT Jerome Hass The only pure play in Canada on asset based lending, a type of lending that the banks tend to shy away from.
+Essentially more distressed borrowers, so in this environment investors are concerned about what their loan book is like.
 A firm presented a very formidable "Short" case recently, which is probably part of the reason for the selloff.
-On the 23^{rd} , they came up with a very strong update in their portfolio, which surprised the market and the stock rallied.
+On the 23 rd , they came up with a very strong update in their portfolio, which surprised the market and the stock rallied.
 Thinks this is cheap.
 Trades at 10X earnings.
 Growing their book at a phenomenal pace.
 They only listed in April of this year, so a relatively new name.
 He would rather be in this than any of the banks.
 Price: \$17.430 Subject: CANADIAN MID-LARGE & SHORT- LONG STRATEGIES Bias: UNKNOWN Owned: Unknown CBL-T 2014- 11-28 BUY Jason Donville This company's model is one where you should do well in a bad economy.
 People are more likely to use their services when they are a little bit stretched or have problems.
 It does well when a lot of the rest of the economies are not doing too well.
-Has a very high ROE in the 23%-24% range. $\sum \int \frac{1}{2} \int \frac{1}{Be \text{ the first to comment}} = \frac{1}{2} \int \frac{1}{Be \text{ the first to comment}} = \frac{1}{2} \int \frac{1}{Be \text{ the first to comment}} = \frac{1}{2} \int \frac{1}{BE \text{ the first to comment}} = $ Price: \$21.500 Subject: GROWTH & FINANCIALS Bias: UNKNOWN Owned: Yes CBL-T 2014- 11-26 COMMENT Peter Imhof This is a lender.
+Has a very high ROE in the 23%-24% range.
+Tweet #finance Price: \$21.500 Subject: GROWTH & FINANCIALS Bias: UNKNOWN Owned: Yes CBL-T 2014- 11-26 COMMENT Peter Imhor This is a lender.
 Went public at about \$14 and was heavily oversubscribed.
 Every quarter they have come out with very good earnings, and thinks they have a lot of runway here in doing other loans with higher fees.
 Expects the earnings to ramp up quite a bit.
 Trading at a low multiple compared to others.
 Management is quite adept at putting the money to work and having a good return on capital.
-Price: \$21.500 Subject: NORTH AMERICAN - SMALL Bias: CAUTIOUS Owned: Yes
+[1] [1] Be the first to comment Price: \$21.500 Subject: NORTH AMERICAN - SMALL Bias: CAUTIOUS Owned: Yes